NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 - Workspaces are persistent
 - All data on the D:\ is backed up every 12 hours
 - You do not need an AWS account to login into workspaces

+## ECS

+- ECS is a regional service that you can use in one or more AZs across a new or existing, VPC to schedule the placement of containers across your cluster based on your resource needs, isolation policies, and availability requirements

+- ECS eliminates the need for you to operate your own cluster management and config management systems, or to worry about scaling your management infrastructure.

+- ECS can also be used to create a consistent deployment and build experience, manage and scale batch and ETL workloads, and build sophisticated application architectures on a microservice level.

+### ECR (Elastic Container Registery)

+- Managed AWS Docker registery service that is secure, scalable and reliable.
+- Supports private Docker repos with resource based permissions using AWS IAM so that specific users or EC2 instances can access repos and images.
+- Developers can use the Docker CLI to push, pull and manage images.

+### ECS Task Definitions

+- A Task Definition is required to run Docker containers in ECS.
+- Task Definitions are text files in JSON format that describe one or more containers that form your application.
+- Some of the params you can specify in a task defintion include:
+    - Which Docker images to yse with the containers in your task
+    - How much CPU and memory to use with each container
+    - Whether containers are linked together in a task
+- The Docker networking mode to use for the containers in your task
+- What (if any) ports from the container are mapped to the host container service
+- Whether the task should continue to run if the container finishes or fails
+- The command the container should run when it is started
+- What (if any) env variables should be passed to the container when it starts.
+- Any data volumes that should be used with containers in the task
+- What (if any) IAM role your tasks should use for permissions

+### ECS Services

+- An ECS service allows you to run and maintain a specified number (or, the "desired count") of instances of a task definition simultaneously in and ECS cluster
+- Think of services like AutoScaling groups for ECS
+- If a task should fail or stop, the ECS service scheduler launches another instance of your task definition to replace it and maintain the desired count of tasks in the service.

+### ECS Clusters

+- An ECS cluster is a logical grouping of container instances that you can place tasks on.
+- When you first use the Amazon ECS service, a default cluster is created for you, but you can create multiple clusters in an account to keep your resources separate.
+- **Concepts:**
+    - Clusters can contain multiple different container instance types
+    - Clusters are region-specifc
+    - Container instances can only be part of one cluster at a time.
+    - You can create IAM policies for your clusters to allow or restrict users' access to specific clusters

+### ECS Scheduling

+- **Service Scheduler:**
+    - Ensures that the specific number of tasks are constantly running and reshedules tasks when a task fails (for example, if the underlying container instance fails for some reason)
+    - Can ensure tasks are registered against and ELB
+- **Custon Scheduler:**
+    - You can create your own schedulers that meet your business needs.
+    - Leverage 3rd party schedulers such as Blox
+- The  ECS schedulers leverage the same cluster state information provided by the ECS API to make appropriate placement decisions

+### ECS Container Agent

+ECS Container Agent allows container instances to connect to your cluster.
+ECS Container Agent is included in the ECS optimized AMI, but you can also install it on any EC2 instance that supports ECS specs.
+ECS Container Agent is only supported on EC2 instances.

+- Pre installed on special ECS AMIs
+- Linux based:
+    - Works with AWS Linux, Ubuntu, Redhat, CentOS, ets
+    - Will **not** work with Windows

+### ECS Security

+- IAM Roles:
+    - EC2 instances use an IAM role to access ECS
+    - ECS tasks use an IAM role to access services and resources
+- Security Groups attach at the instance-level (i.e. the host - not the task or container)
+- You can access and configure the OS of the EC2 instances in your ECS cluster

+### ECS Limits

+- Soft Limits:
+    - Clusters per Region (default = 100)
+    - Instances per Cluster (default = 100)
+    - Services per Cluster (default = 100)
+- Hard Limits:
+    - One Load Balancer per Service
+    - 1000 Tasks per Service ("desired")
+    - Max 10 Containers per Task Defintion
+    - Max 10 Tasks per Instance (host)